OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/command-ref/AwsS3/AwsS3.md

 ### Delete Objects ###

-Use the `S3Command=DeleteObjects` parameter to delete one or more S3 file or folder objects using keys to identify objects.
+Use the `S3Command=DeleteObjects` parameter to delete one or more S3 file or folder objects:

+*   using a list of S3 file object keys
+*   using a list of S3 folder object keys (key ending in `/`)
+*   using the output table of the ***List Objects*** parameters to provide the list of object keys and optional version identifiers:
+    +   use the ***List Objects*** `ListVersions` parameter to list object versions if it is desired to delete non-current versions

 The S3 API does not provide a service to delete folders.
 Therefore folder contents are listed first and then the corresponding files are deleted.
+The API deletes up to 1000 objects at a time but this command can process a larger number by deleting files in batches.

-Because deleting objects is a destructive action, the `DeleteFoldersMinDepth` default value requires 3 levels of folder depth by default and the `DeleteFoldersScope` default value of `FolderFiles` will only delete files in the folder, not all files recursively.
+Because deleting objects is a destructive action, the `DeleteFoldersMinDepth` default value requires 3 levels of folder depth by default (so that high-level folders are not deleted) and the `DeleteFoldersScope` default value of `FolderFiles` will only delete files in the folder, not all files recursively.
 These parameter values can be changed using the command editor.